 “Most organizations do incident management and do it well.
 Many do change too, reasonably well.
 Fewer still do problem management, or should I say ‘they pretend to do problem management.’
 Many started with service level management but failed to see it through.
 Others might have started with configuration management, and a CMDB, but found it too difficult.
 Then, more recently, people have been investing in self-service technology but have struggled with end-user adoption.
 And knowledge management, while popular again, is still a difficult nut to crack.”

 I could go on in terms of other ITSM and ITIL processes – such as financial management and capacity management, say – but outside of those already mentioned adoption levels quickly drop off.

 The recommended “adopt and adapt” approach encourages people to only use what they need to use.
 It seems sensible but why don’t more companies need to use more than the commonly-adopted ITSM and ITIL processes?

 My pet theory is because they don’t have to.
 That while they need to have some form of IT support capability – a help desk, service desk, or support center – they don’t necessarily need to do financial management or capacity management, say.
 They can live without it, with the only downside that they are probably spending more on IT than they should be – but who is ever going to find out?
 (And yes, I’m being a little facetious here).

-So can we ever know true ITIL process adoption levels?
+So can we ever know true ITSM and ITIL process adoption levels?

 I don’t think we can ever be 100% sure of anything purporting to be a true picture of adoption levels – well not without a massive global survey that slices by geography, size, and industry.
 The smaller scale surveys that are limited to “members” are sadly biased.